 If a standby RP is installed, verify that it is in the ready state with the show redundancy command in EXEC mode.

 Verify that all available nodes in the system are in IOS XR RUN state with the show platform command in EXEC mode.

 After you have verified that the system is in a stable state, you can enter ROM Monitor mode by setting the configuration register setting and entering the reload command, as described in the following steps:

 Resetting the Configuration Register and Reloading a DSC to ROM Monitor Mode

 In normal operating conditions, it should not be necessary to use ROM Monitor mode.
 If you do find it necessary to place a designated shelf controller (DSC) in ROM Monitor mode, make sure that the system is in a steady state and that you are prepared for the consequences of a system reload.

 1.Verify the router is in a steady state.

 2.Connect a terminal to the DSC console port and log in to the router.

-config-register 0x0 location allreload location all
+4.config-register 0x0exitreload or config-register 0x0 location allreload location all

 Command or Action